Michigan National Guard set to expand COVID-19 response efforts

 “We are here to help the state where asked,” said Rogers.
 “From the city of Detroit to the far reaches of the Upper Peninsula, the Michigan National Guard will continue to assist our communities in this very important mission.”

-Michigan has started Phase 1B of their vaccination plan, which includes those over age 65.
+Michigan has started Phase 1B of their vaccination plan, which includes those over the age of 65.
 As more of the population is eligible for vaccines, the need for additional support administering the doses has increased.
-As of Jan.
-23, 2021 the Michigan National Guard has administered almost 32,000 vaccines to Michiganders.
+As of Saturday, the Michigan National Guard has administered almost 32,000 vaccines to Michiganders.

 Information around this outbreak is changing rapidly.
 The latest information is available at Michigan.gov/Coronavirus and CDC.gov/Coronavirus.
 To learn more about the COVID-19 vaccine, visit Michigan.gov/COVIDVaccine.